Good News: My friend Robert Franklin is running for Oklahoma State Superintendent of Public Instruction.

 At the end of my service as CFO and attorney for Sand Springs Public Schools, I was preparing my last budget revision in December, 2015 for board action in January.
 I noticed that our motor vehicle collections administered by the Oklahoma Tax Commission were down substantially from my budget forecast.
 This source of revenue had been the most consistent, always up and never down, for the 11 years I had been preparing budgets so I had paid it no attention till then.
 I put on my lawyer hat and read the statute, which had been amended in the 2015 session, and learned that, in my opinion, the OTC was incorrectly applying the amended provisions to the detriment of districts like Sand Springs and Tulsa that had a lower share of statewide student population then than in the 1990s when the law was first in place.

 Because motor vehicle revenues are one of five “lagging chargeables” in the state aid formula, i.e. the amount used to calculate state aid this year is the amount actually received the year before, I knew there were some in school world who believed that if you were underpaid one year it was no big deal because you would get it back the next year in greater state aid.
 I had never analyzed this belief because it had never mattered to my district before.
 So I did, using a simple table approach (same as used by opposing counsel for OSDE six years later) and confirmed that in fact the formula is not self-correcting.
 The gist of the analysis is that the greater state aid the following year prevents more loss of revenue when motor vehicle collections remain at the lower level, but it does not replace the revenue lost the prior year.
-That only is done when motor vehicle revenue rebounds to its previous level.
+That only is done when motor vehicle revenue rebounds to its previous level (just like in our rent example above).

 I calculated that the harm to Sand Springs was on track to be over $400,000 so, as lawyer and CFO for the district and with the full support of my superintendent, I took on the issue.
 First I presented my analysis to the statewide group of large district CFO’s and thought they understood, at least no one submitted a rebuttal.
 I went with the CFO of Tulsa (who moved later that year to Union, one of the overpaid districts), which was the largest loser, to present my analysis to the Executive Director of the OTC.
 He stood by his application of the statute.
 I went with the superintendent of Mid Del district, the second largest loser, to present our concern to then state Superintendent Hofmeister and the director of state aid, and asked that they advocate for a correct application of the statute with the OTC.
 They listened politely, never rebutted the analysis we showed, yet probably told the OTC that the formula would correct for any underpayments the next year, so no harm, no foul.

 With no relief in sight, my superintendent agreed we needed to take legal action.
 I sent the analysis to all 270 affected districts (the remaining 140 were all being overpaid), and seven districts, including Mid Del, agreed to join us in litigation.
 Because of the way the formula mechanics work, our strategy was only to ask that the OTC get it right going forward, because that would bump back up motor vehicle revenues for the underpaid districts effectively correcting for the earlier losses.
-Again, the changes in state aid alone would not correct for the losses.
+Again, the lagging changes in state aid alone would not correct for the losses.
 The litigation was filed using the Riggs, Abney firm in June, 2016 at the same time I retired from full time employment with Sand Springs.
 I also started a blog, OCPAThinker.org, where I wrote extensively about the issue and the litigation.

 Here is that litigation: OSCN Case Details